 In 1901, Dr. Alois Alzheimer, a German psychiatrist and neurologist, examined a patient with a mystifying case of progressive memory loss.
 He determined that she had a pathological form of dementia—what we now know to be Alzheimer’s disease.

-For more information about the Alzheimer’s Association Aloha Chapter, visit http://www.alz.org/hawaii or call 591-2771.
+For more information about the Alzheimer’s Association Aloha Chapter, visit www.alz.org/hawaii or call 591-2771.
+To learn more about local support services and classes, visit www.alz.org/hawaii/events.
 There’s also a 24/7 helpline that gives callers immediate guidance, emotional support and crisis intervention: 1-800-272-3900.
-Foxxe and her fellow Maui CRS team members are actively raising funds for the 2019 Walk to End Alzheimer’s.
-To make a donation, become a sponsor or join the Maui CRS team, visit http://act.alz.org/goto/MauiCRS.
+To support Foxxe and the Maui CRS team as a donor, sponsor or walker, visit http://act.alz.org/goto/teammauicrs.